Copyright Sophie Neville

 A star-studded cast, but should you rush off to order a DVD of The Copter Kids?
 Please don’t.
 It was a dreadful film.
 One of the stage school children who appeared in the crowd scenes floored me by asking, ‘What’s it like being a film star?’
 I became self-conscious, which killed the sparkle and enthusiasm I needed for the role of teenage heroine.
 And I didn’t even shoot very well.
 You would be appalled.
 It was probably only made because being a charity, CFF – The Childrens Film Foundation, did have a bit of money in the coffers.
 A little bit.
 I was paid so meagerly that Bryan Drew waivered his agent’s commission.

-The Premiere of the movie was held at the ABC Shaftesbury Avenue on 4th April 1974.
-It was a very special occasion.
+The Premiere of Richard Pilbrow’s movie ‘Swallows and Amazons’ was held at the ABC Shaftesbury Avenue on 4th April 1974.
 Can you imagine the shock of finding a picture of myself on the cinema tickets when they arrived in the post?

 I didn’t know what to wear.
 I wished that we’d been able to put on our costumes but it was clear I had to find an appropriate dress.
 Sadly I had grown out of the one we bought in Carnaby Street.